gboeing/ppde642/modules/01-introduction/readme.md

   - work with branches
   - add/commit changes
   - push and pull to/from a remote repo
-  - merge a feature branch into the master branch
+  - merge a feature branch into the main branch

 Start with their guides on the Git Handbook, Understanding the GitHub flow, Forking Projects, Mastering Markdown, and then explore from there.